jordanbrock/bootstrap-daterangepicker-rails/README.md

 * Setting the date format string for parsing string inputs

 Syntax for all the options can be found in the examples.html file.

+## Thanks

+Thanks to https://github.com/allomov for doing all the work on the 4.x branch.

 ## License